Joe Biden Is Honoring John McCain at a Memorial Today. Here's What to Know

-Sen. John McCain’s friends, family and fellow Arizonians are expected to gather Thursday to honor the late senator’s life and legacy with a memorial service that will feature tributes from former Vice President Joe Biden, NFL star Larry Fitzgerald and others close to him.
+Sen. John McCain’s friends, family and fellow Arizonians gathered Thursday to honor the late senator’s life and legacy with a memorial service that will feature tributes from former Vice President Joe Biden, NFL star Larry Fitzgerald and others close to him.

-More than 30 current and former senators (Republicans and Democrats, alike), Arizona Gov. Doug Ducey, local officials, Arizona sports stars and around 1,000 Arizonians will also pay their respects at the service at the North Phoenix Baptist Church.
-The memorial will also include tributes from two of McCain’s children, Andrew McCain and Bridget McCain, as well as a performance of “Amazing Grace” from the student choir, and a recessional to the tune of Frank Sinatra’s “My Way.”
+More than 30 current and former senators (Republicans and Democrats, alike), Arizona Gov. Doug Ducey, local officials, Arizona sports stars and around 1,000 Arizonians paid their respects at the service at the North Phoenix Baptist Church.
+The memorial, which began Thursday morning at around 10:00 a.m.
+PST, is slated to include tributes from two of McCain’s children, Andrew McCain and Bridget McCain, as well as a performance of “Amazing Grace” from the student choir, and a recessional to the tune of Frank Sinatra’s “My Way.”

 Here’s what to know about McCain’s memorial in Arizona on Thursday.